 F. No hats

-G. Legging may only be worn under shorts, skirts, or dresses.
-Not by themselves.
+G. Legging may only be worn under shorts, skirts, or dresses and not by themselves.

 ACADEMIC POLICIES AND CURRICULUM